BookStackApp/BookStack/dev/docs/portable-zip-file-format.md

 - `name` - String, required, name of the tag.
 - `value` - String, optional, value of the tag (can be empty).
-- `order` - Number, optional, integer order of the tags (shown low to high).